 The CMF-EV platform is more capable than what’s Nissan has so far announced for models.
 In C and D segment vehicles, this platform allows a range of up to 580 km (360 miles) as per WLTP.
 In addition to an anxiety-free range, benefits include great roominess because of a large wheelbase and a flat floor.

 The batteries of the new Nissan EV will likely come from the gigafactory Envision AESC plans to construct in Douai, France, in 2024.
 The battery maker will contribute to the GBP 1 billion (around EUR 1.17 billion) investment in the new EV manufacturing ecosystem in the UK.

 Nissan’s investment in the UK

-Nissan says that it will invest up to GBP 423 billion (approx. EUR 492 million) to produce the new electric SUV coupe at the Sunderland plant.
-The company is forecasting an annual production capacity of up to 100,000 units for this model.
+Nissan says that it will invest up to GBP 423 billion (approx. EUR 492 million) to produce the new electric SUV coupe at the Sunderland plant where it currently makes the Leaf, Juke and Qashqai models.
+The company is forecasting an annual production capacity of up to 100,000 units for electric SUV.
 It doesn’t talk about other production locations, but if this is indeed a Leaf replacement, we see no reason why the company’s plant in Smyrna, Tennessee, wouldn’t make it for the U.S. and Canada.